Ivan Jacob Agaloos Pesigan 2023-01-25

 can be generated using the semmcci

 package.
-The package has two main functions, namely, MC()
+The package has three main functions, namely, MC()

 .
 The output of lavaan